Queen Alexandra Memorial

-The Queen Alexandra Memorial on Marlborough Road, London, which commemorates Queen Alexandra of Denmark, was executed by the sculptor Sir Alfred Gilbert between 1926 and 1932.
-It consists of a bronze screen incorporating allegorical figures, set into the garden wall of Marlborough House.
+The Queen Alexandra Memorial on Marlborough Road, London, which commemorates Queen Alexandra, was executed by the sculptor Sir Alfred Gilbert between 1926 and 1932.
+It consists of a bronze screen incorporating allegorical figures, set into the garden wall of Marlborough House and facing St James's Palace.
 A late example of a work in the Art Nouveau style, it was regarded by the sculptor as his "Swan song".